 This is our guide to the 13 best restaurants on Lake Como and Lake Como dining – where to find our recommended restaurants and what to eat when you are there.

-One of my early restaurant experiences in Italy taught me a great lesson which I used again and again afterwards.
+One of my early restaurant experiences in Italy taught me a great lesson that I’ve used again and again afterwards.
 And will continue to use it wherever I travel in Italy.

-Ask a local.
-Don’t of course ask a local food shop owner, but walk into a pharmacy, where the owners will be well-educated connoisseurs of good food.
+When it comes to food and the best places to eat, ask a local.
+Don’t merely ask a local food shop owner, because they will, of course, recommend their own establishment, but instead walk into a pharmacy or newsagent, where the owners will be well-educated connoisseurs of good food.
 I never eat in a place I’m unfamiliar with until I’ve asked a local to recommend somewhere first.

 Italians sniff out good restaurants located in the most unlikely places.
 I can’t tell you how many times I’ve driven around industrial estates, or ugly train stations in the middle of nowhere, directed by a local, and found the most fabulous eating experiences.
 Each time I tell myself it’s the most memorable of my life.
 I’m always wrong of course….until the next one!

 My Italian friends think nothing of driving an hour, or 90 minutes to a good restaurant.
 Once I was driven by a local Italian architect friend to the most hidden restaurant you could imagine.
 As the road became ever more narrow, turning into a dirt track, late at night, I was certain Claudio must be lost.
 There couldn’t possibly be a restaurant here.
 And if there was one, it could only have a small handful of local clientele.